-A Consortium Agreement is an arrangement between SUNY Geneseo, your "home" school, and another NON- SUNY college/university, "host" school, where the home school will recognize your registration at the host school for the purpose of determining federal student aid eligibility, as allowed in Part 668.19, Student Assistance General Provisions and Part 690.8, Pell Grant Program, Codes of the US Department of Education Federal Regulations.
+A Consortium Agreement is an arrangement between SUNY Geneseo, your "home" school, and another NON- SUNY college/university (this includes CUNY), "host" school, where the home school will recognize your registration at the host school for the purpose of determining federal student aid eligibility, as allowed in Part 668.19, Student Assistance General Provisions and Part 690.8, Pell Grant Program, Codes of the US Department of Education Federal Regulations.

 College/universities are not required to accept Consortium Agreements from other schools.
 If the Host Institution does not agree to enter into a Financial Aid Consortium Agreement with Geneseo, then the student will be ineligible for payment of financial aid funds until the courses are transferred back to Geneseo.
 Typically CUNY schools do not accept Consortium Agreements and require students to pay prior to registration.
 It is the student's responsibility to work with the school to determine what options for payment are available.

 The Agreement is for determination of financial aid eligibility.
 It does not guarantee that a bill at the host institution will be deferred until federal student aid disburses at Geneseo.
 The Office of Financial Aid will forward a copy of the Agreement to Geneseo's Student Accounts Office.
 If there is enough aid to cover charges here, our Office of Student Accounts will forward the remaining aid to the student.
 It is the responsibility of the student to make payment to the host institution.